Haris Seferovic: Loan to Celta

+Al Wasl

+On 5 July 2023, Seferovic signed with Al Wasl.

 International career

 With the Swiss under-17 national team, Seferovic won the 2009 FIFA U-17 World Cup in Nigeria and was the top scorer of the tournament.
 He scored five goals at the tournament, including the winning goal in the final against hosts Nigeria.

 In 2013, ahead of the Bosnia and Herzegovina national team's match against Slovenia, Seferovic claimed he wanted to play for the country of his parents' birth.
 However, he later accepted a call-up from Switzerland, and made his debut in a friendly against Greece on 6 February 2013, where he replaced Mario Gavranović for the last 20 minutes of the 0–0 away draw.
 On his third cap, on 8 June 2013, he replaced Josip Drmić for the last 15 minutes, and in injury time, scored the only goal of a home 2014 FIFA World Cup qualifier against Cyprus.

 On 2 June 2014, Seferovic was named in Switzerland's 2014 World Cup squad by head coach Ottmar Hitzfeld.
 In the team's first match, on 15 June in Brasília against Ecuador, he replaced Drmić for the last 15 minutes and scored the winner in the third minute of stoppage time.

 In qualification for UEFA Euro 2016, Seferovic scored three goals, including two in the first half of a 4–0 win away to San Marino that was Swiss' first victory of the campaign.
 Manager Vladimir Petković chose him in the 23-man squad for the finals in France.

 Seferovic added four more goals as the Swiss qualified for the 2018 FIFA World Cup, with two in a 3–0 win over Andorra in St. Gallen on 31 August 2017.
 Petković named him for the squad to compete in the finals in Russia.

 On 18 November 2018, Seferovic scored a hat-trick as the Swiss came from 0–2 down to defeat Belgium 5–2 in the UEFA Nations League to top their group and qualify for the finals.
 In May 2019, he played in 2019 UEFA Nations League Finals, where his team finished 4th.

-Seferovic played in Euro 2020.
+On 31 May 2021, Seferovic was called up to play in the Euro 2020.
 On 28 June 2021, he played in the last 16 game against France and scored two headers, as the team drew 3–3 and won on penalties.
 The following 12 June, he headed the only goal in 57 seconds as the team beat leaders Portugal in the Nations League.
 He made three brief substitute appearances at the 2022 FIFA World Cup in Qatar, where the Swiss were eliminated by the Portuguese in the last 16.